-One of the most overlooked technical parameters of trading is Volume especially by beginners, but as this is the most worthwhile technical parameter you should try to get to grips with this metric and to include it in your preparation.
+One of the most overlooked technical parameters is Volume in trading especially by beginners, but as this is the most worthwhile technical parameter you should try to get to grips with this metric and to include it in your preparation.

 Knowing what other investors are trading is important for understanding what stocks are in play and which are likely to make big moves.

-Volume is one of the simple tools that work and help in identifying these big moves.
+Volume is one of the simple tool that works and help in identifying these big moves.

 As with most indicators, volume also works with other indicators.
 As a beginner it is crucial to know what volume is, why it is important in stocks and how best to can use it.